 Injection of neuromodulators for the treatment of oral and maxillofacial diseases and disorders.

-Recontour of oral and associated tissue not described elsewhere in the Thirteenth Edition of the Australian Schedule of Dental Services and Glossary, such as the injection of dermal fillers.
+Recontour of oral and associated tissue not described elsewhere in the Thirteenth Edition, such as the injection of dermal fillers.

 Will private health insurers pay a benefit for treatment that includes botulinum toxin and dermal fillers?